ccstolley/ircl/README.md

         h help   - display this message
         j join   - JOIN <channel>
         p part   - PART [<channel>]
+        l last   - replay last messages from <channel>
         m msg    - PRIVMSG <channel or nick> <msg>
         a me     - ACTION <msg>
-        s switch - change channel to <channel> or list channels w who    - WHO [<channel>]
+        s switch - change channel to <channel> or list channels and return to default w who    - WHO [<channel>]
         W whoa   - WHO *
         Q quit   - quit
 ```

+Upon successful login, you enter the `ircl% ` channel, which is a command-only channel.

+- To join a room, use the `/j` command.
+- To send a message to a user or channel, just start typing the name
+  and hit TAB.
+Then enter the message.
+- To direct all outgoing messages to a particular user or channel, use
+  `/s` to switch the default channel.

 Screen Snapshot
 ---------------